 Eastland Generation has a diverse portfolio of renewable energy plants in New Zealand’s North Island, with a particular expertise in and focus on geothermal generation.

 Obayashi Corporation is an international construction and engineering company listed on the Tokyo Stock Exchange.
-With significant renewable energy development and operational experience in Japan, Obayashi is committed to decarbonisation and accelerating opportunities in the green energy sector.
+With significant renewable energy development and operational experience in Asia and the Oceania region, Obayashi is contributing to realising carbon neutrality on a global scale.

 Growth strategy

-Target 2027: 100MW renewable generation asset portfolio.
+Target 2025: 100MW+ renewable generation asset portfolio.
 This will be the equivalent of 3.7% of national electricity demand.

 A positive outlook for renewable electricity generation supports the Eastland Generation development pipeline.
 Transpower estimates 70% more renewable generation will be needed to electrify process heat and transport, and decarbonise the economy.
 Geothermal is key as a low carbon source of base-load supply, underpinning growing uptake of intermittent wind and solar generation.